Skip to main content

 Many more actions and gestures are available, and everything is easily configurable.

 The Overview will let you visualize all your virtual desktops and windows swiftly.
-You can move windows between virtual desktops and close and configure them to accommodate your workflow.
+You can move windows between virtual desktops, close them, and configure them to accommodate your workflow.

 **Touchégg works with Wayland and X11.